 For example, gas-carrying pipelines in a gas plant have many joining points as we can’t cover the entire distance with a single, long tube.
 So, whether we like it or not; we have to connect the tubes to create the pipeline that we need.
 Anyway, rather than using one long metal tube; connecting many metal tubes to make an extended pipeline comes with advantages as well.
-But, make sure you install a Flange Gasket in each connecting points along the pipeline.
+But, make sure you install a Flange Gasket in each connecting point along the pipeline.

 OK, what are the available Flange Gasket types for industrial applications?
 First of all, let’s start with the general ones, rubber gaskets.
 Rubber is a versatile material that readily fills the gaps between two connecting flange surfaces.
-But, most of the technicians and engineers don’t use rubber gaskets for industrial applications as general rubbers can’t withstand high-pressure and high-temperature.
+But, most of technicians and engineers don’t use rubber gaskets for industrial applications as general rubbers can’t withstand high-pressure and high-temperature.
 Anyway, rubber gaskets are available in the market for residential applications such as when installing water taps.
-And, even for industrial applications where high-pressure and high-temperature not involved; you can use a rubber Flange Gasket.
+And, even for industrial applications where high-pressure and high-temperature are not involved; you can use a rubber Flange Gasket.

 But, rubber here is not ordinary rubbers.
-The gasket manufacturer should use a rubber variation that can withstand high-pressure and high-temperature.
+The gasket manufacturer should use a rubber variation that can withstand high pressure and high temperature.
 Also, for these gaskets to fill the gaps between connecting flange surfaces; a certain load/force is necessary.
-So, all such gaskets come with holes cut on them; hence the installer can pass nuts safety through those gaskets.
+So, all such gaskets come with holes cut on them; hence the installer can pass nuts safely through those gaskets.
 Can you install those Flange Gasket types without nuts and bolts?
 Well, no, and you shouldn’t.

 Metallic gaskets are products made of metals that don’t get corroded and can handle high-temperature and pressure.
 And, they might come with threads or patterns to offer secure and non-leaking surfaces.
-Also, you should be pretty careful when installing such gaskets as no softer part is available; hence you should make sure to install it according to industrial standards to prevent failures.
+Also, you should be pretty careful when installing such gaskets as no softer part is available; hence you should make sure to install it according to industry standards to prevent failures.
 No matter your requirement, we have the right Flange Gasket type for you.